lukeasrodgers/odb2graphml/README.md

 The goal is for the generated GraphML to be compatible with importing into Neo4j, via [neo4j-shell-tools](https://github.com/jexp/neo4j-shell-tools).

-The code should mostly work in its current verison, though there are almost certain bugs and edge cases I've missed.

-It uses [oboe.js](http://oboejs.com/) for streaming JSON parsing, the idea being that some export files may be very large and we don't want to load them all into memory at once.
-Hence, it should be able to handle files of (more or less) arbitrarily large size.

 ## Installation and usage

 ```